 A claim for previously symptomatic Ross river virus infection, with contemporary positive serology for recent infection, that has now resolved, can be diagnosed as “Ross river virus infection - resolved” and determined using the SOP.

 - Definitive diagnosis of recent infection requires two tests, taken approximately 10 to 14 days apart, showing a four-fold rise in IgG titre

 - Serology that is positive for both IgG and IgM is also sufficient to indicate recent infection.

 - Positive serology for IgM only, within 7 days of symptom onset, provides a presumptive diagnosis, which should be confirmed by further testing where possible.

 - Positive serology for IgG only (negative for IgM) indicates earlier or past infection.

-If the only serological evidence available is positive serology for IgG (alone), that was taken some months after disease onset, the following minimum criteria should be fulfilled before confirming the diagnosis and applying the SOP:
+If the only serological evidence available is positive serology for IgG (alone), with testing performed some months after disease onset, the following minimum criteria should be fulfilled before confirming the diagnosis and applying the SOP:

 - Characteristic clinical illness